 As a result, there are some key differences between the two:

-You are free to use official Twitter APIs for fetching network data.
+You are free to use official Twitter APIs to fetch network data.
 If you need access to Twitter data and other social media and don't want to learn the access levels, use a third-party tool.

 Key Features and Advantages